Skip to main content

 • A DAYTONA_API_KEY environment variable (get one from app.daytona.io)

-• A GitHub App configured via the web UI (required for private repository cloning and checkpoint pushing)
+• GitHub access configured via the default token strategy or a GitHub App (required for private repository cloning and checkpoint pushing)

 Configuration